wind taper

 Why have a tapered shaft?

-Wind taper refers to the stabilizer shaft.
-There are parallel rods that work great, but the geometry of a tapered shaft provides many benefits
+Wind taper refers to the exterior shape of the stabilizer shaft.
+There are parallel rods that work great, but the geometry of a tapered shaft provides many benefits.

 With the wind taper, you get three awesome advantages: wind efficiency, stiffness, and vibration reduction.
 If you've read our article on What Makes a Great Stabilizer, you'll know that those are the trifecta of what makes a great stabilizer.